trohit/ik/systemdesign/CONCEPTS/LAWS.md

 - [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinson%27s_law): Work expands to fill its available time
 - [Gall's Law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law):A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.

+# Execution
+- [90-90 rule](https://en.wikipedia.org/wiki/Ninety%E2%80%93ninety_rule): The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.

 # Organization